-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 Angola has continued implementing essential malaria services during the COVID-19 pandemic.
-The NMCP is strengthening Information, Education and Communication and Communication for Behaviour Change, adapting messages to the pandemic situation, using social media, TV and radio.
-Other priority actions include the strengthening of monitoring, supervision and evaluation, strengthening the capacity of health workers for improved diagnosis and treatment, encouraging the population to access health services with particular emphasis on community services and advocacy for timely procurement in order to avoid stock -outs of antimalarials and RDTs Address vector control coverage Address falling vector control coverage Q4 2021 The country completed the IRS in the south of the country in Q1 2021
+Objective Action Item Suggested Progress Comments - key Objective Action item completion timeframe Trogress activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 Angola has continued implementing essential malaria services during the COVID-19 pandemic.
+The malaria programme is strengthening Communication for Behaviour Change, adapting messages to the pandemic situation, using social media, TV and radio.
+Other priority actions include the strengthening of monitoring, supervision and evaluation, strengthening the capacity of health workers for improved diagnosis and treatment, encouraging the population to access health services with particular emphasis on community services and advocacy for timely procurement to avoid stock-outs of antimalarials and RDTs.
+The IRS campaign in southern Angola has rolled out on schedule and is due for completion in March 2022.
+Planning for the 2022 LLIN campaign is ongoing Address vector control coverage Address falling vector control coverage Q4 2021 The country completed the IRS in the south of the country in Q1 2021 and rolled out the Q4 2021 campaign as planned, with the campaign scheduled to end in March 2022.
+By the end of December, the country has completed more than 80% of the planned spraying with over 96% coverage achieved.
+Approximately 1 million LLINs were shipped to the country in Q3.
+Plans are ongoing for the 2022 LLIN campaign

-The country has responded positively to finalising the policy on Community Case Management of malaria and pneumonia, and insecticide resistance monitoring and continues to track progress as these actions are implemented.
+The country has responded positively to finalising the policy on Community Case Management of malaria and pneumonia and continues to track progress as these actions are implemented.